Josef Pöttinger: Club career

 Pöttinger debuted with 16 years in the first team of Bayern Munich.
 He was a striker, renowned for his technical excellence.
 His opponents' difficulties to stop him often resulted in brutal fouls, which led to constant injuries for Pöttinger and eventually to an early end of his career.

 When Bayern Munich won the southgerman championship 1925–26 he had scored 57 times during the season.
 1928 was the year of his greatest success with the club, when they reached the semifinals of the German championship.
 He had to end his career in 1930 due to knee-injury.

 An interesting match among the friendly matches in the season 1926–27 was the game between Bayern Munich and FC Basel.
 Not only because of the result, Bayern won by ten goals to nil, but because of the goal scoring.
-On 3 April 1927, Bayern played at home in Munich and Pöttinger scored a "perfect" hat-trick within the first 12 minutes of the game (3', 10', 12') and in the second half he scored five consequetive goals (52', 60', 62', 68', 83').
+On 3 April 1927, Bayern played at home in Munich and Pöttinger scored a "perfect" hat-trick within the first 12 minutes of the game (3', 10', 12') and in the second half he scored five consecutive goals (52', 60', 62', 68', 83').

 National team

-His first game for the German national team was on 18 April 1926 in Düsseldorf against the Netherlands.
+His first game for the Germany national team was on 18 April 1926 in Düsseldorf against the Netherlands.
 In the 4:2 win he scored three times.
 He participated with his team in the Olympic Games 1928.